-In the event a faculty member and a chair are unable to negotiate a mutually acceptable annual planning page, the faculty member may appeal to the Dean, and then appeal, if necessary, to the Provost.
+In the event a faculty member and a chair are unable to negotiate a mutually acceptable annual plan, the faculty member may appeal to the Dean, and then appeal, if necessary, to the Provost.
 A notice of the disagreement would go in the faculty file, and then the percentages would or would not be amended when the Dean's or Provost's decision is made.

-With the annual planning page in place, faculty activities in their designated roles are evaluated by appropriate sources and the results recorded.
+- If circumstances merit and with the mutual consent of faculty members and their supervisors, annual plans may be amended during the course of the evaluation year. - Over a number of years faculty must vary their activities in all roles to meet Greenbook and contractual obligations.
+That is, faculty may not repeatedly set teaching and advising at 90% and expect to meet promotion and tenure guidelines that require research and scholarly activity and service. - 2.
+With the annual plan in place, throughout the year faculty activities in their designated roles are evaluated by appropriate sources and the results recorded.
 Methods of data collection may vary among the different academic units on campus, and will require different techniques for the various roles identified.